|

 kept to their journey and disappeared into the darkening Sound.
 Not thirty minutes into

 the trip and I'd already encountered the San Juan magic.
-I knew right then that this trip
+I knew right then that this trip would be special.

 More later.
 I'll tell you about all the whales, afterglow mauseleum, the lighthouse at night,